Incentive & Recognition Programs: Bridging the Disconnect between Design and Impact

 Motivating and recognizing your employees’ contribution to the overall growth of your business is really important to the development of a company.
-An appreciation or an award/reward for the employee creates an effective and positive working environment as well as enhancing the employee’s sense of accomplishment, contribution, involvement, and job satisfaction – all of which can improve employee productivity.
+An appreciation or an award/reward for the employee creates an effective and positive working environment as well as enhances the employee’s sense of accomplishment, contribution, involvement, and job satisfaction – all of which can improve employee productivity.

 Your employees are more than willing to tell you what they need to feel properly recognized, so ask them and use the information to make your program that much more appealing.
 Then follow up, asking them about the program regularly to see how you can tweak and improve accordingly.
 Also, plan for in-person celebrations and honoring ceremonies when employees reach major milestones, giving them time to relax, reflect, and enjoy the moment.